A Fantasy Author's Adventures in Fiction & Life

 Personalised Rejections

 These are RARE.
 I’ve had a form rejection from someone who requested my full manuscript.
 Yes, you might get personalised feedback on a query and opening pages an agent really liked, but didn’t think they had the editorial or marketing experience to take on.
 But don’t expect personalised feedback.
 Even if you get a full request, be aware that you may get not only a rejection, but a form rejection.
-When I first started talking to querying writers early in 2020, personalised feedback for (full or partial) requests was the norm, but unfortunately that seems to be changing.
+When I first started talking to querying writers early in 2020, personalised feedback for (full or partial) requests was the norm, but unfortunately that has changed.

 Why Was My Manuscript Rejected?